top of page

 Ref: RPC II 1776A (this coin specimen 3 of 3, additional coin-type added post publication); Haymann 24b.
 This coin is very rare.

 I do not know who first attributed "features of Domitian" to this coin.
 Perhaps Florian Haymann in his 2015 book on the coins of Aigeai, Cilicia, which I have not accessed yet?
 I do wonder if we can see features of Domitian, why not features of Domitia in Selene - would it have made sense to allude to both the emperor and empress as gods?
-There are other coins of the imperial couple from Aegeae e.g. this coin from Roma Auction 29 in November 2023:
+There are other coins of the imperial couple from Cilicia e.g. this coin (not my coin) from Roma Auction 29 in November 2023:

 Sol and luna are paired up (obverse & reverse) on this denarius from the Roman Republic: